 The Luxembourg Maritime Administration issues CLC Certificates for Luxembourg-flagged vessels.

 In order to obtain a Luxembourg CLC Certificate, the Owner submits a declaration from the insurer (CLC Blue Card) confirming that the relevant insurance or other form of financial security has been issued in accordance with the provisions of Article VII of 1992 CLC.
-The insurance must be provided by a P&I Club recognized by the Luxembourg Maritime Administration [link to list].
+The insurance must be provided by a P&I Club recognized by the Luxembourg Maritime Administration.
 The CLC Certificate is issued for a maximum period of one year.

 2001 International Convention on Civil Liability for Bunker Oil Pollution Damage (Bunker Convention)